 The residential halls for male and female students are completely separate.
-All hall residents are expected to spend every night in the halls, unless they have written authorization from their parents or guardian indicating otherwise.
+All hall residents are expected to spend every night in the halls.
 To ensure the security of all students, the residential halls are protected by security patrols.
 Residential halls staff members are available around the clock for the safety and comfort of all residents.
 Regulations for the residential halls are available in the Student Handbook and on the university website.